BernieO/calcardbackup/README.md

 ## About option -f / -\-fetch-from-database

 *calcardbackup* is traditionally backing up addressbooks and calendars by downloading the according files from the ownCloud/Nextcloud webinterface.
 However, with large addressbooks, this can lead to timeouts resulting in *calcardbackup* not being able to backup large addressbooks.
-With version 0.6.3 *calcardbackup* brings the possibility to create addressbook and calendar backups by fetching the according data directly from the database which speeds up the backup process for addressbooks massively resulting in much less server load.
+With version 0.7.0 *calcardbackup* brings the possibility to create calendar and addressbook backups by fetching the according data directly from the database which speeds up the backup process for addressbooks massively resulting in much less server load.
+Additionaly the file with user credentials is not needed anymore: if *calcardbackup* doesn't find `users.txt`, all available calendars/addressbooks from the database will be backed up (option `-i|--include-shares` will then be ignored).
-Additionaly a big benefit is that  there is no need anymore to give passwords in the file with user `users.txt` when using option `-f`.
+If only calendars/addressbooks of certain users shall be backed up, `users.txt` may still be used, but there is no need anymore to give passwords in this file when using option `-f`.
+_NOTE:_ Due to the many benefits, option `-f|--fetch-from-database` will be used as default in the next version of this script (v0.8.0).

 ## About option -i / -\-include-shares